Paper Giant

 Outcomes

-• Strategic vision for a new data platform
+• A strategic vision for a community-driven data platform

-• Design and development roadmap out to 2020
+• A design and development roadmap to guide ongoing delivery

 A set of news articles showing the impact of climate change.
 Covering the impact of fish in rivers, renewable projects and heatwaves.

-Working in partnership with the User Centered Design team and scientists at the Bureau - we ran an iterative research and design process across 4 states, 14 different organisations and a total of over 40 people.
+We worked alongside the Bureau's User Centred Design team and their scientists through an iterative research and design process across 4 states, 14 organisations and more than 40 people.

 A diagram showing the connection between three modes of data usage.
 Tourist - represented by a box or package.
 Explorer - represented by spaghetti showing the messy raw data.
 Local - showing the spaghetti, or raw data, being managed effectively with a fork.